Chances for system near Florida fall, but hurricane center tracks 2 more

 ORLANDO, Fla. — The National Hurricane Center continues to keep an eye on a system in the Atlantic with a small chance to develop into a tropical depression or storm as it approaches the Florida coast, but is also eyeing two more systems in the Atlantic.

-In its 2 p.m.
-Eastern time tropical outlook, the NHC said the weak trough of low pressure was located a few hundred miles south-southwest of Bermuda, but is expected to migrate toward the U.S. in the coming week.
+In its 8 p.m.
+Eastern time Tuesday tropical outlook, the NHC said the weak trough of low pressure was located a few hundred miles southwest of Bermuda, but is expected to migrate toward the U.S. in the coming week.

 “Significant development of this system appears unlikely while it moves move west-northwestward toward the southeastern U.S. coast over the next several days,” forecasters said.